Frequently Asked Questions

 All staff have a deep appreciation and understanding of Korean cultural identity and heritage.

-Our recruitment process for all counselor staff includes an application, interview, and background check (national criminal and sex offender database check).
+Our recruitment process for all counselor staff includes an application, interview, reference check and background check (national criminal and sex offender database check).
 In addition, we conduct a comprehensive and in-depth training for our staff prior to the participant’s arrival.

 Staff are observed, consulted and coached throughout each day.
 Parents/guardians are encouraged to complete the post-camp evaluation with their participant, which has a section for feedback on their experience with the staff.